Strain Genie Overview: DNA Test for Specific Genetics Traits to Treat with Cannabinoids

 I found the layout and language of the information to be a little confusing.
 And there was no information on how to make sense of the report.
 For example, is my THC/CBD metabolism “slow” or “normal” or “ultra-fast”?
 What does a “normal” risk for “CBD metabolism (slow)” mean?

-I asked this question on the customer support form on the website, and I was told that a “normal” result means there’s a low genetic risk of developing the disease, though that doesn’t mean you won’t develop it.
-I’m glad I know how to understand the report now, but I would’ve much preferred it if this information were explained more clearly in the “How to Read this Report” section.
+To clarify this, I reached out through the customer support form on their website.
+They explained that a “normal” result suggests a low genetic risk for the disease, but it doesn’t guarantee you won’t develop it.
+Understanding the report is clearer to me now, but I would have preferred if this explanation had been more explicitly stated in the “How to Read this Report” section.

-A couple times, the report failed to offer me much information.
-For example, in the “Cardiovascular Health” and “Cannabis-Induced Impairments” sections where I received at-risk results, the most useful part – the terpene recommendations – was somehow missing.
+There were instances where the report provided limited information.
+For instance, in the “Cardiovascular Health” and “Cannabis-Induced Impairments” sections, where my results indicated a risk, the most valuable part – the terpene recommendations – was absent.

 Some other results were just perplexing.
 I’m very anxious, highly empathetic, and immensely introverted.
 I know that this is only a genetic risk assessment, but receiving “normal” results here leads me to question the usefulness of these assessments.
 And how exactly are these terpenes going to make me more empathetic and less susceptible to PTSD?